Check out a sample report!

-In addition to a full report of your current Google Ads account performance, you’ll get actionable tips on how you can improve your score.
-These best practices for Google Ads account management include:
+In addition to a full breakdown of your current Google Ads account performance, your report will include actionable tips on how you can improve your score specifically.
+But here are some overall best practices for Google Ads account management:

-- Filtering out wasteful, irrelevant clicks and non-converting traffic with negative keywords
+- Filter out wasteful, irrelevant clicks and non-converting traffic with negative keywords.

-- Maximizing relevance across your campaigns for higher Quality Scores
+- Maximize relevance across your campaigns for higher Quality Scores.

-- Raising click-through rates with strong keyword, text ad, and ad group targeting and organization
+- Raise click-through rates with strong keyword, text ad, and ad group targeting and organization.

-- Practicing regular, active account management and optimization
+- Practice regular, active account management and optimization.

 Ask yourself these questions: